davidgasquez/handbook/content/health.md

 Self-improvement can mean getting better at managing difficult parts of your genetic profile, and those lessons can be handed on to future generations who share those traits, which improves the lives of all the generations downstream.

+## Overall

+- [We spend most of our lives stuck in bad local optima](https://www.neelnanda.io/blog/mini-blog-post-22-the-8020-rule).
+We have a set of default actions, standards ways of doing things and solving problems we come across.
+And these are way better than nothing, but nowhere near optimal.
+So to get out of a local optima, you need to develop the skill of noticing when you’re in one, being creative to find a better way, and implementing that to move to a better one.
+- Run experiments and try new things, appreciate the value of information.
+This breaks you out of bad local optima.

 ## Fitness

 - Exercise is the most important lifestyle intervention you can do.